 This 1980 Ebro Bravo belongs to Miquel Marcer at Coll del Puig farm.
 Originally bought by Miquel's father, it's in very original condition and still carries its "Agricola y Ganadera" sticker (50K JPEG) indicating it's a farm vehicle.
 See also the right side and the rear view showing the stone farmhouse (150K JPEGs).

 Señor Jorge Linati from Barcelona has a hillside residence in La Rossa, above the village of Llanars.
 Part of what brings his family here every summer is their little yellow CJ-3B.

-Llanars is home to the beautiful little church of Sant Esteve (150K JPEG), and to the garage of Andreu Carrera, who is one of several mechanics who keep Camprodon's old Jeeps on the road.
-This Hurricane-powered LWB Viasa also rates a page of detail photos.
+Llanars is home to the beautiful little church of Sant Esteve (150K JPEG), and to the garage of Andreu Carrera, who is one of several mechanics who keep Camprodon's old Jeeps on the road, including this Hurricane-powered LWB Viasa.

 Alejandro Cuadrado is another of the local Jeep mechanics, and in his shop in Camprodon (130K JPEG) he keeps his own Willys Viasa CJ-3B, with an enclosure in the rear (180K JPEG) for his hunting dogs.
 The Jeep is also unusual for its larger Perkins 3150 cc diesel engine (160K JPEG) normally found only in military Jeeps.